gabkrenzer/PhononFlow/ModeMap/README.md

 For reference, I have also attached typical annotated INCAR and KPOINTS files used for a single point calculation.
 The most important aspect of the INCAR is `NSW = 0` to avoid relaxing the structure, and `LREAL = .FALSE.` for accurate forces.

 ## Further Study of Imaginary Modes
-- Phonopy can be used to further investigate the bottom well structure, by looking at its symmetry for instance.
+- Phonopy can be used to further investigate the bottom well structure of a soft mode, by looking at its symmetry for instance.
 Simply use the corresponding MPOSCAR.
+This can shed light on a potential displacive phase transition.
 - [ISODISTORT](https://stokes.byu.edu/iso/isodistort.php) can be used to link the top and bottm well structures.
 You need to convert the corresponding MPOSCARs to .cif files that contain the symmetry elements for each structure.
 ISODISTORT is a great tool in general to explore the connection between structures.

 ## Additional Resources
 - [Bilbao Crystallographic Server](https://www.cryst.ehu.es/cryst/get_kvec.html) to find k-point coordinates of a given space group.
 Make sure to use the CDML coefficients, not the ITA coordinates.
 - [VESTA](http://jp-minerals.org/vesta/en/) to investigate MPOSCARs and verify that structures make sense and that we have not pushed too far.
+- For more on displacive phase transitions, see Martin T. Dove's [Theory of Displacive Phase Transitions in Minerals](https://www.researchgate.net/publication/279592973_Theory_of_Displacive_Phase_Transitions_in_Minerals).